If you love elephants...

 natural forest environment

-Choose an elephant experience where you can walk with the elephants, stand back and observe at a respectful distance as they express natural behaviours.
-By giving elephants their space, they have the freedom to play, bathe, socialise and enjoy their day as much as you.
+Choose an elephant experience where you can walk with the elephants, stand back, and observe from a respectful distance as they express natural behaviours.
+By giving elephants their space, they have the freedom to play, bathe, socialise and enjoy their day.

-Elephants don't like loud noises, huge groups of people crowding around, or constantly being touched by strangers, as would any human.
+Elephants don't like loud noises, huge groups of people crowding around, or constantly being touched.

 Many captive elephants have spent their entire lives working hard and they deserve to live peacefully and as close to a wild environment as possible.